-Mr. Ma is also a member of the President’s Committee on the Arts and the Humanities, and became a Turnaround Artist during the pilot phase of the initiative.
+Mr. Ma was a member of the President’s Committee on the Arts and the Humanities under the Obama Administration, and became a Turnaround Artist during the pilot phase of the initiative.
 During this period, he was active in a number of schools, particularly Orchard Gardens K-8 Pilot School in Boston, MA, often visiting schools and conducting workshops, masterclasses, and performing alongside fellow PCAH member and Turnaround Artist Damian Woetzel.
 Mr. Ma now works with Noyes Elementary and Bunker Hill Elementary Schools in Washington, DC.

 “I am delighted to be continuing as a Turnaround Artist and working together with Chuck Close and Damian Woetzel.
 Having seen the undoubted social and artistic impact of the program at Orchard Gardens, it is a privilege to help bring it to more schools.
 I’m looking forward to making art and music with the students!”